cloudflare/cloudflare-docs/products/pages/src/content/framework-guides/deploy-a-svelte-site.md

 <Aside type="warning">

-**Note:** At the time of publication, SvelteKit is still in beta.
+**Note:** At this guide's time of publication, SvelteKit is still in beta.
 However, the Svelte team is confident that the steps below are stable.
 This guide will be updated as needed, both during and after the beta phase.

 </Aside>